The Grange School

 The Grange School has been one of the great success stories of independent education over the past forty years.
 The school was founded in 1933 as a Kindergarten and Preparatory School.
 In 1977, the Governors took the major step of developing secondary education and since 1978 the school has grown steadily and developed an outstanding academic reputation.
-Today, The Grange has a total enrolment of 1190 students with 448 in the Junior School (4-11 years) and 742 in the Senior School including 155 in a thriving Sixth Form.
-It is consistently the best performing school in Cheshire and undoubtedly among the very best independent co-educational day schools in the country
+Today, The Grange has a total enrolment of 1197 students with 436 in the Junior School (4-11 years) and 761 in the Senior School including 168 in a thriving Sixth Form.
+It is consistently the best performing school in Cheshire and undoubtedly among the very best independent co-educational day schools in the country.

 Our academic results speak for themselves, as we are consistently placed uppermost in the national independent school tables.
-In 2019, 44% of GCSE candidates achieved 8-9 while at A Level 64% gained A*/A with over 80% getting into their first-choice university.
-In 2020 we are very pleased with our Centre Assessed Grads awarded to both GCSE and A Level students.
-They reflected the hard work shown by our students in a difficult period.
+In the last public examinations in 2019, 56.4% of GCSE candidates achieved 8-9 while at A Level 80.5% gained A*/A with over 88.5% getting into their first-choice university.
+In 2020 and 2021 we are very pleased with our teacher Assessed Grades awarded to both GCSE and A Level students.
+These are the last set of results before centre and teacher assessed grades were introduced.

-More importantly, we are a very happy school.
+More importantly we are a very happy school.
 The relationship between staff and students is exceptional; although very busy and, at times, pressurised, it is a pleasure to work and study in such a friendly environment.
-Expectations of teachers and students are high, which serves to both stimulate achievement and provide reward.
+Expectations of teachers and pupils are high, but this serves both to stimulate achievement and provide reward.

-We understand our chief purpose is to help produce young people who truly flourish and find fulfilment as adults.
-We do this by helping them to identify and develop their unique combination of strengths, talents and passions, and to challenge them to find a purpose for their lives, which such attributes can serve.
+We understand our chief purpose to be to help produce young people who truly flourish and find fulfilment as adults.
+We try to do this by helping them to identify and develop their unique combination of strengths, talents and passions, whilst also challenging them to find a pathway for their futures which such attributes can serve.